The Free City (Zephyria)

 - The Council cannot command, only coordinate

 Marina died three years later—cancer, untreatable without corporate medicine she refused on principle.
-Her final words: "Keep building.
+Her final words, according to those who were there: "Keep building.
 Slower than you want.
 Better than they expect."

 Recognition Crisis

 At 500,000 residents, Zephyria became impossible to ignore.
-The Three-Week War between Nexus and Ironclad created a power vacuum that allowed the city to expand its trade networks.
+The Three-Week War between Nexus and Ironclad created a power vacuum that allowed the city to expand its trade networks into Sprawl border territories.
+For eighteen months, the corporations debated what to do.

 The compromise: official non-existence.
 The corporations agreed to pretend Zephyria wasn't there.
 No acknowledgment, no trade, no conflict.
 A city-sized blind spot in the world's most surveilled civilization.